ronaldoussoren/pyobjc/docs/notes/framework-wrappers.rst

    * - GLUT
      -
      - Will not be wrapped.
-Use :pypi:`PyOpenGL` instead.
+Use :iconify:`devicon:pypi` :pypi:`PyOpenGL`.

    * - GroupActivities
      -